facebookresearch/ParlAI/README.md

 - **remote_agent**: basic class for any agent connecting over ZMQ (memnn_luatorch_cpu uses this)
 - **ir_baseline**: simple information retrieval baseline that scores candidate responses with [TFIDF-weighted](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) matching
 - **repeat_label**: basic class for merely repeating all data sent to it (e.g. for piping to a file, debugging)
+- **local_human**: takes input from the keyboard as the act() function of the agent, so a human can act in the environment

 ### Examples